-He has resided in Central Pennsylvania and practiced at Pennsylvania Retina Specialists for the last 19 years.
+He has resided in Central Pennsylvania and practiced at Pennsylvania Retina Specialists since 1999.
 His clinical interests include a wide spectrum of primary and complex medical and surgical vitreoretinal disorders, including age-related macular degeneration, diabetic retinopathy, retinal vascular diseases, retinal detachments, proliferative vitreoretinopathy, macular holes, epiretinal membranes, complications of anterior segment surgery, and trauma.
 His research interests have included the role of principal investigator or sub-investigator for over 30 clinical trials on cutting edge therapies for diseases such as macular degeneration and diabetic retinopathy.

 He is board certified by the American Board of Ophthalmology.
 He is a member of the American Academy of Ophthalmology, American Society of Retina Specialists, Alpha Omega Alpha Honor Society, Pennsylvania Academy of Ophthalmology, and Club Vit.

 Dr. Banach is married and has two daughters and a son.
 His wife, Laura Duda MD, is a pediatrician at the Penn State Hershey School of Medicine.
-He enjoys spending time with family, traveling the world, training his German Shepherd, hiking, and eating really good food.
+He enjoys spending time with family, traveling the world, motorsport events, hiking, and eating really good food.